ritvikindupuri/Observability-Stack-for-Backend/README.md

 * **CPU Time (Green):** The `cpu-total` metric shows low and consistent CPU activity, correlating with the stable service.

 ![Telegraf System Overview](.assets/Telegraph%20System%20Overview.png)

+---

+## Conclusion & Impact

+This project successfully implemented a robust, end-to-end observability stack for Boilerexams, moving the platform from a "black box" to a fully monitored system.

+By integrating Prometheus, Grafana, and multiple exporters, this stack provides a single pane of glass for backend health.
+The dashboards have already proven their value by **validating stable memory usage**, identifying normal system load patterns, and **successfully capturing anomalous network events** that were previously invisible.

+The result is a more resilient and reliable platform.
+The team is now equipped with the critical, real-time data needed for proactive debugging, intelligent capacity planning, and ensuring long-term backend stability.